pranabekka/pranabekka.github.io/content/drafts/nay-aint-yaml.md

 Strings are usually unquoted.
-If you want to put a string value on a line by itself, maybe even on multiple lines, you must indicate that with the a double quote (`"`).
+If you want to put a string value on a line by itself, maybe even on multiple lines, you must indicate that with a double quote (`"`).
-Lines with more indentation are part of the string.
+Lines with more indentation become part of the string.

 ```
->	"
+*	"
 	This is a string
 a string: "
 	This is also a string,
 	although it spans multiple lines.
+same output: This is also a string, although it spans multiple lines
 ```

 Line-breaks are turned into spaces.